-It is most unfortunate that some 12-volt cooking devices sold in truckstops have only a 90-day limited warranty.
+It is most unfortunate that some 12-volt cooking devices sold in truck stops have only a 90-day limited warranty.

 If you were to compare the warranties of some 12-volt appliances with the warranties of similar AC-powered units, you may find the latter to be a better deal in the long run.

 We have a stove-top or "indoor" grill that requires energy from outside itself to operate.
-It consists of

 Instructions for Indoor BBQ Grill